ingeniarius-ltd/aqua_gps/README.md

 git clone https://github.com/ingeniarius-ltd/aqua_gps.git
 ```

-To install the simulator’s dependencies, you can run one of the following commands
+to install the simulator’s dependencies, you can run one of the following commands

 ```
 cd ~/catkin_ws